conda/conda-lock/README.md

 In order to use conda-lock in a docker-style context you want to add the lockfile to the docker container.
 In order to refresh the lock file just run `conda-lock` again.

+Given aa file tree like
 ```
   Dockerfile
   environment.yaml
 * conda-linux-64.lock
 ```

+You want a dockerfile that is structured something similar to this

 ```Dockerfile
 # Dockerfile